danghoangnhan/danghoangnhan.github.io/_pages/list-100.md

 9. ✗ See auroras
 10. ✗ Get a six-pack
 11. ✗ Have  a tatto
-12. ✗ Learn how to live with My partner.
+12. ✗ Learn how to live with someone.